briward/dmspec/README.md

-# DMSpec Version 1.0 - Drupal Module Specification
+# DMSpec 1 - Drupal Module Specification

 ## Introduction
-The purpose of DMSpec is to provide a common structure and approach to building Drupal modules.
+The purpose of DMSpec is to provide a recommended structure and approach to building Drupal modules.
 This repository contains a folder structure as well as a set of README documents that should be used as a guide and nothing more.

 ## Version Information
 The current DMSpec version is 1.0, which has been created to support module